Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-junhyeongKim-digipen/Assignment.md

 - [ ] Zip file has all the required files. **NOTE:** If we can't build and run your game then you will receive a **Zero**
 - [ ] The zip file submitted can be extracted and the sketch runs in Chrome with a local web server.
-- [ ] Published the project on GitHub.
+- [v] Published the project on GitHub.
 - [ ] Properly documented media files in a `Media.md`.
 - [ ] **All** Source Code has a proper header comment: Name, Project Name, Course Number, Term & Year.
 - [ ] Properly named zip file.